matusso/website/content/posts/big-ip-f5.md

 ### header Connection

-So we know that in F5, there is `Jetty` server without authentication on `TCP/8100`, which we can hit for example from `localhost` (F5 device).
-We also know that there is `Apache` which do the *Authentication* for `Jetty` and also we know we can abuse [hop-by-hop header](https://book.hacktricks.xyz/pentesting-web/abusing-hop-by-hop-headers) there, but we don't know which header we should pass to `Connection` header.
-Also for more details about hop-by-hop headers you can read [RFC2616](https://datatracker.ietf.org/doc/html/rfc2616#section-13.5.1)
+We know that in F5, there is `Jetty` server without authentication on `TCP/8100`, which we can hit for example from `localhost` (F5 device).
+We also know that there is `Apache` which does the *Authentication* for `Jetty`.
+We also know that we can abuse [hop-by-hop header](https://book.hacktricks.xyz/pentesting-web/abusing-hop-by-hop-headers) there, but we don't know which header we should pass to the `Connection` header.
+For more details about hop-by-hop headers you can read [RFC2616](https://datatracker.ietf.org/doc/html/rfc2616#section-13.5.1)

 ### exploit

-After couple of hours and tries I found the requirements to make exploit functionable:
+After couple of hours and tries I found the requirements to make the exploit functionable:
-- `X-F5-Auth-Token` header must be present (that's requirement for Apache sends request to Jetty backend)
+- `X-F5-Auth-Token` header must be present (that's a requirement for Apache sends request to Jetty backend)
-- `Connection` header *must* include `X-F5-Auth-Token` (based on hop-by-hop headers this will delete `X-F5-Auth-Token` from the request to backend)
+- `Connection` header *must* include `X-F5-Auth-Token` (based on hop-by-hop headers this will delete `X-F5-Auth-Token` from the request sended to the backend)
-- `Host` header *must* be `localhost` or `127.0.0.1` (Jetty checks this value or you can put `X-Forwarded-Host` to `Connection` header to make `X-Forwarded-Host` header invisible for Jetty)
+- `Host` header *must* be `localhost` or `127.0.0.1` (Jetty either checks this value or you can put `X-Forwarded-Host` to `Connection` header to make `X-Forwarded-Host` header invisible for Jetty)
 - `Authentication` header *must* be `admin` user

 *curl*